Skip to content

 Conduct Records

-An electronic file and the hearing tape or transcript thereof in higher-level case referrals will be maintained by the conduct system on each case presented for five years from the date of the decision.
-The file will include all related documents and correspondence.
+The electronic case file and the recording of the UCB Hearings will be maintained by the OCS on each case presented for five years after the student has graduated or left Clark.
+The case file will include all related documents and correspondence.

 All information contained in these files shall be confidential, with the following exceptions:

-The recording of a Hearing or Board case can be accessed (limited to listening to the audio recording of the Board’s hearing in a space designated by the Chair) by both the complainant and respondent to formulate an appeal.
+• The recording of the UCB Hearing can be accessed (limited to listening to the audio recording of the UCB hearing in a space designated by OCS) by the respondent to formulate an appeal.

-In addition, students applying to professional schools, transfer institutions, governmental agencies, or the military should know that they routinely request such information concerning their applicants.
+In addition, students applying to professional schools, transfer institutions, governmental agencies, or the military should know that these entities routinely request such information concerning their applicants.
 As part of the application process to these programs, students often provide formal permission to release confidential information.
-It will be assumed that a request for a dean’s recommendation provides implied consent for releasing this information.
+A written request for a dean’s recommendation provides a student’s consent for releasing information about disciplinary records at Clark.

 Contact Information